Research

 Vowel Formant Trajectories

 Traditional sociophonetic research analyzes vowels using a pair of measurements, usually somewhere near the midpoint of the vowel.
 We can get a greater understanding of vowels by extracting data at multiple timepoints per vowel.
-In particular, I think there is important sociolinguistic meaning encoded in formant trajectories.
+In particular, I think there could be important sociolinguistic meaning encoded in formant trajectories.
 Much of my recent research has gone this route, and has used generalized additive mixed-effects models to analyze the resulting data.
 This type of analysis yields complex results and visualizations, but I think we’re starting to get a better idea of how vowels work while uncovering exciting new research questions and possibilities.

 CV Highlights